 Aiming to become a workplace in which everyone is respected and able to securely demonstrate their abilities, since fiscal year 2019, the OKI Group has provided e-learning materials that allow users to gain basic information at any time about LGBTQ, which refers to sexual minorities.
-In fiscal year 2021, we are offering an e-learning course that all employees of the OKI Group will be required to take in order to help entrench this knowledge.
+In fiscal year 2021, 99.9% of employees of the OKI Group in Japan took e-learning to help entrench this knowledge.

 Reports on misuse of public research funds and misconduct related to research

 activities can also be filed from the page that opens when you click the above button.